Tracailer: An Efficient Trajectory Planner for Tractor-Trailer Robots in Unstructured Environments: Planning Framework

 To simplify the robot state representation and to allow the method to be extended to more general tractor-trailer systems, we use $[x_0(t),y_0(t),\boldsymbol{\theta}(t)]^\text T$ to represent the trajectory of the robot.
 Combining with Eq.(\ref{eq:kin_begin})$\sim$Eq.(\ref{eq:kin_end}), we can compute some useful physical variables as follows:

 where $\kappa(t)$ is the curvature of the trajectory.
 However, when the robot is stationary, i.e., there is a moment $t=t_s$, such that $v_0(t_s) = 0$, the above part of the equations will have a zero denominator, which is known as the singularity of differential flatness\cite{hzcnmi}.
 To avoid this problem, existing works usually add small positive constants to the denominator\cite{hzctits} or set a minimum velocity constraint\cite{zmkicra}.
 These can lead to larger trajectory tracking errors, as well as making it difficult for the optimizer to converge to a solution that satisfies the kinematic constraints, especially the curvature constraint.
+To demonstrate this point, we introduce a model predictive control (MPC)-based controller to measure the tracking error.
+Details can be found in Sec.\ref{subsec:Cases Study} and Sec.\ref{subsec:Benchmark Comparisons}.

 To solve this problem, inspired by the work\cite{arcijrr} that utilizes arc length $s(t)$ to represent trajectories, we introduce \textit{slackened arc length trajectory} $\mathfrak{s}(t)$ and a constraint to avoid singularities.
+Where $s$ and $\mathfrak{s}$ are both functions of the time $t$.
+For brevity, In the rest of the paper, we will simplify them to writing $s$ and $\mathfrak{s}$ instead of $s(t)$ and $\mathfrak{s}(t)$ when necessary.
 According to the work\cite{arcijrr}, the arc length $s(t)$ is satisfied: $s(0)=0,\dot s(t)=\sqrt{\dot x_0^2(t)+\dot y_0^2(t)}=v_0(t)\ge0$.
 Also, Eq.(\ref{eq:kin_begin}) and Eq.(\ref{eq:kin_y}) are rewritten as:

 Thus, we can rewrite Eq.(\ref{eq:df_begin})$\sim$Eq.(\ref{eq:df_end}) as follows:

 Due to the continuity of the robot's state, for the moment $t=t_s$ with $\dot s(t_s) = 0$, we only need to define: $\theta_0(t_s)=\lim_{t\rightarrow t_s}\theta_0(t),\kappa(t_s)=\lim_{t\rightarrow t_s}\kappa(t)$ and make sure that $\dot x_0^2(s(t_s))+\dot y_0^2(s(t_s))>0$.
 At this point, we have solved the singularity problem, but introduced the following constraints: